PHACDataHub/django-phac_aspc-helpers/README.md

   env var in your `.env` file
   2) any env vars declared in `settings.py` for this library **must** be declared **before** any imports from `phac_aspc` occur!
-     - best case, doing so will result in a lot of obscure Django configuration/ start-up-time errors.
-Worst case it subtly misconfigures `phac_aspc`
      - similarly, you should not consume`phac_aspc` modules anywhere that executes prior to Django's consumption of your app's settings module (e.g. in `manage.py`)
-     - `phac_aspc` modules that don't, directly or indirectly, depend on these env vars are theoretically safe anywhere, **but** we don't currently identify these modules, or make promises that any given module might won't start depending on env vars in the future.
-This may change for select utilities that make sense outside of a context with a properly initialized Django settings configuration
+     - `phac_aspc` modules that don't, directly or indirectly, depend on these env vars are theoretically safe anywhere, **but** we don't currently identify these modules, or make promises that any given module won't start depending on env vars in the future

 All env vars for this library are prefixed with `PHAC_ASPC_`.
 Available `PHAC_ASPC_` env vars are listed under their coresponding "feature" sections below.